Nature of project: theory, software

 Available to students on full-time physics degree schemes or joint students.

 Waves are everywhere around us.
 Without the existence of all sorts of oscillations and waves, our senses would be in trouble.
 We can feel heat, we can hear, and we can see by waves.
 Waves are also extremely important in a wide variety of scientific research areas.
 They are useful diagnostic tools in studying subatomic particles, behaviour of materials, observing phenomena in planetary and solar atmospheres, or discovering distant galaxies.
 In order to use waves for observations, we have to understand their behaviour in different media.
 This is what is going to be analysed in the project.
-The method is a theoretical, mathematical parametric study, through which we can find out how sensitive the wave properties are to inhomogeneities in the medium where they propagate.
-The project is suitable for students who like numerical techniques and can confidently programming, preferably in IDL, Python, C++, or Fortran.
+The method is a theoretical, mathematical parametric study, through which we can find out how sensitive the wave properties are to homogeneity in the medium where they propagate.
+The project is suitable for students who like numerical techniques and can confidently programming, preferably in IDL or Python.

 A successful project will develop beyond the above in one/some of the following directions:

-The original project attempts to solve so called 'driven problems': assuming that there is a wave source with known properties, the task is to find out how the generated waves will behave in the inhomogeneous medium.
+The original project attempts to solve 'driven problems': assuming that there is a wave source with known properties, the task is to find out how the generated waves will behave in the inhomogeneous medium.

 The different cases can also be considered as an 'eigen-value problem', in which the question is what kind of waves can exist in the given medium.